By Darren Levy updated on March 28, 2017

 What are software requirements specification (SRS)?
 Software requirements specification capture system behavior as opposed to non-functional requirements specifications which define attributes as not behavior.
 This 'functionality' refers to services, tasks or functions the user performs using the system in question.

 In product development, it is important to understand the difference between the baseline functionality necessary for any system to compete in that product domain, and features that make the system different from their competitor's products.
-Features may be functionality, or differ from the basic functionality like some quality property.

 1.2 Use Cases

-It is important to understand the difference bewteen a software requirement specification and a use case.
+It is important to understand the difference bewteen a software requirements specification and a use case.
 While they both define behavior, the use case tells the story showing the end-to-end scenario.
 To further define, a use case defines a goal-oriented set of interactions between external actors and the system under consideration.
 Actors are parties outside the system that interact with the system.
 A primary actor has the goal requiring the assistance of the system.
 A secondary actor is one from which the system needs assistance.

 2.1 The importance of Software Requirements and Specifications

 Most web site projects include a body of information that describes the product or the project deliverables which deals with the objectives of the final product, defined in the project requirements (or Software requirements specifications), and any rules for creating the product, defined in the project specifications.

 A key benefit of developing a software requirement specification is in streamlining the development process.
 The developer working from the software requirement specification has, ideally, all of their questions answered about the application and can start to develop.
 Since this is a functional specfication that was client approved, they are building nothing less than what the customer wants.
 There should be nothing left to guess or interpret when the functional spec is completed.
 This is the brilliance of the software requirement specification.

 2.2 Requirements Define Critical Objectives